sk1981/flexbox-exercises/README.md

-# IN PROGRESS
 # Flexbox exercises

 A set of layout exercises which are expected to be solved using flexbox.
-These exercises are aimed at those who have just learnt flexbox to test their understanding of the core concepts and the different layout approaches.
+These exercises are aimed at devs who have learnt flexbox and now want to test their understanding or get some hands-on experience of the core concepts and the different layout approaches.

-The main aim of this is for devs to get some hands on practice on different flexbox concepts

 ## Points to Note
-These exercises are for testing out your knowledge of flex concepts, as such they have been kept very simple
+These exercises are for testing out knowledge of flex concepts, as such they have been kept very simple
-* Exercises only use CSS and HTML
+* Exercises only use CSS and HTML.
+CSS is for basic styling and applying flexbox properties and HTML for the page structure.
-* The solutions are expected to be very simple and don't have any fallback/support for older browsers.
+* The solutions are expected to be very simple and don't have any fallback/support for non-compliant browsers (See resources for more inforamtion on this).

 ## Exercises
 * [Centering](https://github.com/sk1981/flexbox-exercises/tree/master/centering)